NoahCHuber/CSCISeniorProject/docs/Proposal.md

 Personal Motivation
 -------------------

-We aspired for a faster, more efficient, and elegant windows experience.
+We aspire for a faster, more efficient, and secure Windows experience.
-We desired a standalone application to make windows faster through a userfriendly simple and elegant interface.
+We desire an innovative standalone application to make Windows faster, more efficient, and more secure through a user-friendly, simple, and elegant user interface.
-Ultimately, an application that can have both personal and commercial implications.
+We strive to develop an application that can have both personal and commercial implications.

 Outline of Future Research Efforts
 ----------------------------------